Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 In one of the single ventricle defects, only one of those pumping chambers is adequately-sized and functional.
 Additional defects and uniquely complex heart anatomy distinguish one single ventricle defect from another.

-Two examples of single ventricle heart defects.
+Example of single ventricle heart defects.

 The experienced surgeons in the Boston Children’s Cardiac Surgery Department understand how distressing the diagnosis of a single ventricle defect can be for parents.
 You can have peace of mind knowing that our surgeons treat some of the most complex pediatric heart conditions in the world, with overall success rates approaching 98 percent—among the highest in the nation among large pediatric cardiac centers.